themanyone/BixieCube/README.md

 ##Installation.

 No instillation required.
-It runs in the browser using [threejs](https://threejs.org/).
+It runs in the browser using [Three.js](https://threejs.org/).
+(An optional and separate install, if offline use is desired).

 ##Running

 * Touch (click) & drag faces to turn them.

-* keyboard: If one of "abcdef", is pressed, that face is rotated clockwise.
+* Drop images on cube faces and background to change textures and wallpaper.

+* Customize by clicking on the gear icon.

+###Keyboard shortcuts

+* "abcdef": rotate faces clockwise.
 (Shift to rotate counter-clockwise).

-* Number keys 2-9 determine how many layers should be rotated on the next turn (e.g. '2a').
+* Number keys 1-9 determine how many layers should be rotated at a time.

-* Once the rotation finishes, layers is reset to 1.

 ##Configuration

 * Click the gear icon to change the number of Cubies per axis.
-##Explor Further
+##Explore Further
 - GitHub https://github.com/themanyone
 - YouTube https://www.youtube.com/themanyone
 - Mastodon https://mastodon.social/@themanyone